TicThunderofSandCity/Support-Info/index.md

 If you have any questions, please contact us at the email address below and we will answer you as soon as possible.

-Support email ：HeroLoveEliminationX@yeah.net
+Support email ：QuickClickHero@yeah.net

 ## About

-**Hero Love Elimination X **
+**Quick Click Hero **

-Hero Love Elimination X  Start here and try this simple game.
+Quick Click Hero  Start here and try this simple game.

 It is a elimination game that can't be missed!

+This is a simple and puzzle elimination game with cute characters and scenes that allow you to enjoy the ultimate relaxation while playing the game!

 Gameplay: Find the same characters and click on them to complete a elimination.
 Eliminate all the same characters in the game and pass the level.